Golden State Killer Suspect Revealed As Former Police Officer, Linked To East Area Rapist Crimes

 The so-called “Golden State Killer” has been identified as a former police officer living in the Sacramento area, WCMH-TV (Columbus) is reporting.

-77-year-old Joseph James DeAngelo has not been officially named a suspect, as of this writing, although an official, speaking on condition of anonymity, confirmed on Wednesday that DeAngelo has been arrested in connection with the case.
+Seventy-seven-year-old Joseph James DeAngelo has not been officially named a suspect, as of this writing, although an official, speaking on condition of anonymity, confirmed on Wednesday that DeAngelo has been arrested in connection with the case.

-As previously reported by The Inquisitr, DeAngelo has, as of this writing, been charged with two murders.
+As previously reported by the Inquisitr, DeAngelo has, as of this writing, been charged with two murders.
 According to Yahoo News, DNA evidence tied DeAngelo to two Sacramento murders in 1978.
 Sacramento District Attorney Anne Marie Schubert said that connecting the murders to DeAngelo was a major stroke of luck.

 “We found the needle in the haystack.”